 My favorite tip gleaned from Laura Fry’s The Efficient Weaver video (see Resources) is using a bamboo blind instead of cardboard, paper, or sticks to separate the layers of warp on the back beam.
 Matchstick bamboo blinds are inexpensive, easily available, and are better behaved than cardboard or paper.
 Remove all the blind hardware.
 Place one end of the blind just as you would when using paper and wind on the warp.
 As you weave and advance the warp, the bamboo blind folds neatly into a little pile on the floor.
 For skinnier warps such as for scarves, use a set of bamboo placemats.
 A set of six is usually enough for one scarf.

 6. Use a weight to keep even tension on your warp as you beam.

 I used to wind a segment of warp, run to the front, and pull out the slack, run back, etc. One day, I realized that by wrapping the warp around the front beam one time and hanging a weight on the end, I could wind on the warp without running back and forth!
 Now I only go to the front of the loom to remove choke ties.
 Try using two 4-ounce fishing weights as shown in the photograph.
 When the weighted end of the warp passes over the front beam, simply hang it down in front of the shafts and continue winding until you have the length you need for threading and the front ties.

 Learn to enjoy warping your loom by practicing often, which means you’ll be weaving more often.
 Beautiful things happen when we weave.

 Fry, Laura.
-The Efficient Weaver, Fort Collins, Colorado: Interweave, 2014.
+The Efficient Weaver, Fort Collins, CO: Interweave, 2014.
 Video download.
 Available from shop.longthreadmedia.com.